BadmWe/dspyt-webpage/dspyt/posts/simple-telegram-bot-in-python-hosted-easily-on-heroku.md

 tags: ["Python", "telegram", "bot", "heroku"]
 ---

 To begin with, the idea for creating a telegram python bot came up during Safety & Security Lab Hackathon.
-Our team created a sample bot to educate public on computer security and protecting yourself online.
-The bot was running from our personal laptop and utilized python telebot library.
-However, we experienced difficulties when we put python telegram bot on Heroku.
+Our team created a sample bot to educate the public on computer security and protecting yourself online.
+The bot was running from our personal laptop and utilized the python telebot library.
+However, we experienced difficulties when we put the python telegram bot on Heroku.

-As a result, in this blog post we conduct telegram optimizing.
-We optimize the python telegram bot template from scratch so we could host heroku telegram bot.
+As a result, in this blog post, we conduct telegram optimization.
+We optimize the python telegram bot template from scratch so we could host the Heroku telegram bot.

 ## Python Virtual Environment

-First, we need to save python dependencies to host telegram python bot on Heroku.
-In this tutorial related to telegram optimizing, we use python virtual environment library virtualenv.
+First, we need to save python dependencies to host the telegram python bot on Heroku.
+In this tutorial related to telegram optimizing, we use the python virtual environment library virtualenv.
 We install the python library:

 <div style="background: #f0f0f0; overflow:auto;width:auto;border-width:.1em .1em .1em .8em;padding:.2em .6em;"><pre style="margin: 0; line-height: 125%">pip install virtualenv
 </pre></div>